Skip to content

 Select template and keypair

-The cluster creation process begins and takes some time to complete.
+When the cluster creation process begins, please keep in mind that it takes some time to complete.
 While waiting, bring the vertical pane on the left-hand side of the Cleura Cloud Management Panel in full view, select MagnumClusters, and in the main pane, take a look at the creation progress.
-You can tell when the whole process is complete by the icon at the left of the cluster row, or by the text in the Status column.
+You can tell when the whole process is complete by the animated icon at the left of the cluster row.

 Magnum cluster ready